 The Hurdles of Moving Abroad

-There are a thousand challenges about moving abroad, but there are 2 that stand out.
+There are a thousand challenges about moving abroad, but there are two that stand out.
 Of all the twists and turns, obstacles and bureaucracy, the haircuts and the toothaches are what have me tossing and turning at night.
 One can have you parading around in a wild hairstyle for months until it grows back, the other can suck your bank account dry at a moment’s notice.

 It’s telling when Henrique’s photos in China have him sporting a curly Afro and my first Brazilian Christmas has me looking like I’m wearing a mop.